-As you noticed, like many other things, coffee may have some positive and other negative effects on our bodies and minds.
-We’ve to find a balance.
+Like many other things, coffee may have some positive and negative effects on our bodies and minds.
 Therefore, it’s difficult to say how much coffee each person should drink.

-Two of the major questions that I always ask my patients is “what do you add to your coffee?
+Two major questions that I always ask my patients is “what do you add to your coffee?
 And how do you feel when drinking coffee?”

-It’s important that you know the benefits and harm of what you add to your daily coffee drink.
+You must know the benefits and harm of what you add to your daily coffee.
 If you add sugar and milk to your coffee and drink around 6 cups a day then you should be concerned.
 All the sugar and fat will harm your body.

-I usually prefer not to add anything to the coffee, except for a little low fat milk.
-This is because, in my opinion, sugar regardless of being “natural” or “artificial”, will change the taste of the coffee.
+I usually prefer not to add anything to the coffee, except for a little low-fat milk.
+This is because, sugar regardless of being “natural” or “artificial”, will change the taste of the coffee.